bytescout/pdf-co-api-samples/Barcode Reader API/JavaScript/Read Barcode From URL (Node.js) - Async API/README.md

-## How to read barcode from URL (node for barcode reader API in JavaScript using PDF.co Web API

-### Step By Step Tutorial: how to read barcode from URL (node for barcode reader API in JavaScript

-These source code samples are listed and grouped by their programming language and functions they use.
-PDF.co Web API was made to help with barcode reader API in JavaScript.
-PDF.co Web API is the Rest API that provides set of data extraction functions, tools for documents manipulation, splitting and merging of pdf files.
-Includes built-in OCR, images recognition, can generate and read barcodes from images, scans and pdf.
+## How to read barcode from URL (node for barcode reader API in JavaScript using PDF.co Web API PDF.co Web API is the Web API with a set of tools for documents manipulation, data conversion, data extraction, splitting and merging of documents.
+Includes image recognition, built-in OCR, barcode generation and barcode decoders to decode bar codes from scans, pictures and pdf.

-Fast application programming interfaces of PDF.co Web API for JavaScript plus the instruction and the code below will help to learn how to read barcode from URL (node.
-Follow the instruction and copy - paste code for JavaScript into your project's code editor.
-Tutorials are available along with installed PDF.co Web API if you'd like to dive deeper into the topic and the details of the API.

-ByteScout free trial version is available for FREE download from our website.
-Programming tutorials along with source code samples are included.

 ## REQUEST FREE TECH SUPPORT